DiazOlveraCo/efitools-EnterpriseLinux/README.md

 ## Todo and ToFix

 - Adjust the build process to construct the latest tagged release instead of fetching the development version.
 - Implement GPG key signing for RPM binaries.
+(This is in the works.)
 - Establish a package repository.

 ## About